mzazon/awesome-cloud-projects/aws/lambda-safe-deployments/lambda-safe-deployments.md

    echo "✅ Created and published version $VERSION_2"
    ```

    Version 2 is now available as an immutable deployment artifact alongside Version 1.
 Both versions coexist independently, enabling us to implement sophisticated traffic routing strategies.
-The green environment is ready for canary testing and eventual promotion to full production traffic.
+The green environment is ready for canary testing and eventual promotion to full production traffic based on performance metrics and business requirements.

 8. **Implement Canary Deployment (10% Traffic to Version 2)**:

-   Canary deployments gradually shift production traffic to new versions, allowing real-world validation with minimal risk.
-Lambda aliases support weighted routing to distribute traffic between function versions based on specified percentages.
+   Canary deployments gradually shift production traffic to new versions, allowing real-world validation with minimal risk exposure.
+Lambda aliases support weighted routing to distribute traffic between function versions based on specified percentages, enabling sophisticated deployment strategies that balance risk and validation needs.

    ```bash
    # Update production alias with weighted routing